pavelozerov/articles/concept-of-analysis.md

 **What are BDD essentials in a nutshell?**

-As an output - scenarios and as an outcome - same understanding of a system behaviour, which is automated in terms of testing.
+As an output - scenarios and as an outcome - same understanding of a system behavior, which is automated in terms of testing.

 **Why there is no chance to fail using BDD?**

 Because everything is connected.
-If you want to change business requirement, first of all an item in product backlog has to be created and prioritised.
-Then it has to be analysed and new acceptance criteria with sequence diagrams should be clarified.
+If you want to change business requirement, first of all an item in product backlog has to be created and prioritized.
+Then it has to be analyzed and new acceptance criteria with sequence diagrams should be clarified.
 Then scenarios should be updated.
 And only after that it's possible to change the code and related tests.
 This is a power of Living Documentation that is always in up-to-date state.

 ## References
 * [Behavior-Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development)